merzlab/QUICK-docs/docs/source/developer-guide.rst

 QUICK API
 ---------

 Starting from version 20.06, QUICK build system compiles the source code and creates static or shared object libraries.
 Such libraries are then linked to the main QUICK program.
 If the user does not specify a prefix during the configure script run, libraries will be located inside *$QUICK_HOME/lib/$buildtype* where *$QUICK_HOME* is the QUICK home directory and *$buildtype* could be *serial*, *mpi* or *cuda*.
 Required .mod or header files can be found inside *$QUICK_HOME/include/$buildtype*.
 If the user specifies a prefix, above material are also located inside the installation directory.

 It is possible to link QUICK libraries into external programs and obtain HF/DFT energies, gradients and point charge gradients through the Fortran 90 QUICK API.
-Perhaps the best way to explain the usage of API is using an example.
+We will explain the usage of the API with an example.

 Let us consider a simple system containing a water molecule surrounded by 3 point charges.
 We now create the following fortran module (test_module.f90) and store atomic coordinates and charges for 5 snapshots.
 Furthermore, we implement several subroutines to load test data and print data retrieved from QUICK.

 ::